iiasa/Condor_run_R/configuring.md

 ### JOB_RELEASES
 Default value: `3`

-Number of times to auto-release (retry) held jobs before giving up.
+Number of times to auto-release (retry) held (failed) jobs before giving up.
+This allows your jobs to recover from transient errors such as a network outage or an execute host running out of memory.
+When the re-tries have run out, your jobs will remain in the held state.
+Then the error is likely not transient and requires some analysis as described [here](troubleshooting.md#jobs-do-not-run-but-instead-go-on-hold).

 ### REQUEST_CPUS
 Default value: `1`